Shreyavish/contactApp/README.md

 # contactApp
 It has three main functionalities.
-It reads, stores, displays and deletes data from a database.
+It stores, displays and deletes data from a database.
 Add contact method add a contact to a mongodb schema Contact. delete and get does their functions respectively.